Denzelle Good

-Denzelle Good (born March 8, 1991) is a former American football offensive guard.
-He played college football at NC State and later Mars Hill, and was drafted by the Indianapolis Colts in the seventh round of the 2015 NFL Draft.
+Denzelle Good (born March 8, 1991) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the NC State Wolfpack and later the Mars Hill Lions, and was selected by the Indianapolis Colts in the seventh round of the 2015 NFL draft.

 College career

 Good initially went to North Carolina State on a football scholarship, but was released from his scholarship as a redshirt freshman in 2010.
 He then attended Mars Hill University from 2012 to 2014.

 Professional career

 Indianapolis Colts

-Good was drafted by the Indianapolis Colts in the seventh round (255th overall) of the 2015 NFL draft.
+Good was selected by the Indianapolis Colts in the seventh round (255th overall) of the 2015 NFL draft.
 He was just the third player from Mars Hill University to ever be drafted, and the first since 2003.
 He agreed to terms with the Colts on May 6, 2015.

 Good was inactive for the first 11 weeks of the season, before making his NFL debut against the Tampa Bay Buccaneers.
-He would play in 6 games in the 2015 season, 4 of which he started.
+He played in 6 games in 2015, 4 of which he started.

 Good entered the 2017 season as the Colts starting right tackle.
 On September 13, 2017, Good was placed on injured reserve.
 He was activated off injured reserve to the active roster on November 9, 2017.

 In 2018, Good played in two games, starting one at right tackle, before being waived on December 1, 2018.
 Over his tenure with the team he appeared in 26 games, starting 20.